 Consistent exercise and stretching is the best thing you can do, but some vitamins play a big role as well!

-Vitamins for Muscle Tightness
+The Best Vitamins for Muscle Tightness and Recovery

 Vitamin C

-Vitamin C assists in muscle recovery because of its antioxidant properties.
-Antioxidants help with muscle repair post-workout, speeding up the process of healing the damaged muscle and building up new muscle.
+Antioxidants help muscle repair post-workout, speeding up the process of healing the damaged muscle and building up new muscle.
 This means you’ll recover quicker post-workout.

 Vitamin A

 Vitamin A helps to stimulate your muscles to mature at a quicker rate due to the role it plays in supporting protein synthesis.
-So, post-workout you will build new muscle faster with the help of vitamin A. This means less inflammation and tightness and a quicker recovery time.
+So, post-workout you will build new muscle faster with the help of vitamin A.

 Vitamin B6

 There are many B-vitamins, but B6 specifically helps with our muscles.
-B6 assists in the stabilization of amino acids from any food we eat and uses it to help our muscles recover quicker.1 Amino acids are the building blocks of protein, so when we get it from our food, B6 can assist in using the amino acids to build muscle.
+B6 assists in the stabilization of amino acids from any food we eat and uses it to help our muscles recover quicker.(1)

 Magnesium